From romantic repose to family fantasy Julie Mahoney found the magic was still alive in Hawaii when she returned with kids in tow.

 - Have an outrigger canoe lesson at Moana Surfrider, Waikiki Beach

 Qantas offers three direct flights a week from Sydney to Honolulu with domestic connections available from all capital cities.
-Qantas also have daily flights ex Perth connecting with Jetstar on the new Airbus A330-200 aircraft. www.qantas.com
+Qantas also has daily flights ex Perth connecting with Jetstar on the new Airbus A330-200 aircraft. www.qantas.com

 The currency is the US dollar.
-At the time of writing, AU$1buys you US$1.03

 Most Australian residents holding an Australian passport do not require a US visa providing the duration of stay is not more than 90 days and travellers hold a valid outbound ticket.